itzikd1/backend-app-house/plan.md

 ## ✅ Implemented
 - Modularize Your Codebase
-  - Organized into modules (user, family, tasks, shopping, cars, etc.)
+  - Organized into modules (user, family, tasks, shopping, cars, etc.) ✅
-  - Each module has routes, controllers, validations
+  - Each module has routes, controllers, validations ✅
 - Input Validation
-  - Custom validation middleware for all entities
+  - Custom validation middleware for all entities ✅
-  - Validating user inputs in auth and other routes
+  - Validating user inputs in auth and other routes ✅
 - Logging
-  - Logging middleware exists (logger.js)
+  - Logging middleware exists (logger.js) ✅
-  - Important events, errors, and API requests are logged
+  - Important events, errors, and API requests are logged ✅
 - Environment Configuration
-  - Using dotenv for environment variables
+  - Using dotenv for environment variables ✅
 - CORS Configuration
-  - CORS configured in the application
+  - CORS configured in the application ✅
 - Database Migrations
-  - Using Prisma migrations
+  - Using Prisma migrations ✅
 - Service Layer Coverage
-  - Service files for all entities
+  - Service files for all entities ✅
 - Controller Coverage
-  - Controller files for all entities
+  - Controller files for all entities ✅
 - Route Coverage
-  - Route files for all entities
+  - Route files for all entities ✅
 - API Documentation
+  - Endpoints documented in Swagger ✅
+  - Request/response schemas, authentication requirements, and examples present ✅
-  - Swagger/OpenAPI configured
+- Documentation Coverage
+  - Endpoints documented in Swagger ✅
+  - Request/response examples for all entities present ✅
 - Route Registration
-  - All routes registered in main router (server.js)
+  - All routes registered in main router (server.js) ✅
 - Entity Coverage
-  - All main entities present in schema and docs
+  - All main entities present in schema and docs ✅

 ## ⚠️ Partially Implemented
 - Modularize Your Codebase
-  - Some modules may lack full service implementation (e.g., shopping, cars)
+  - Some modules may lack full service implementation (e.g., shopping, cars) ⚠️
-- API Documentation
-  - Endpoints documented in Swagger
-  - Request/response schemas, authentication requirements, and examples need improvement
 - Standardized API Responses
-  - Some endpoints use standardized responses, but not all
+  - Some endpoints use standardized responses, but not all ⚠️
 - RBAC Enforcement
-  - JWT authentication implemented
+  - JWT authentication implemented ✅
-  - Role-based access control (RBAC) using UserRole enum is present in some endpoints, but not enforced everywhere
+  - Role-based access control (RBAC) using UserRole enum is present in some endpoints, but not enforced everywhere ⚠️
 - Error Handling
-  - Global error handler middleware exists
+  - Global error handler middleware exists ✅
-  - Custom error classes (`ApiError`, `NotFoundError`) missing
+  - Custom error classes (`ApiError`, `NotFoundError`) missing ❌
-  - HTTP status codes not fully standardized
+  - HTTP status codes not fully standardized ⚠️
 - API Response Format
-  - Some endpoints use standardized responses, but not all
+  - Some endpoints use standardized responses, but not all ⚠️
-- Documentation Coverage
-  - Endpoints documented in Swagger
-  - Request/response examples for all entities missing
 - Validation Coverage
-  - Validation exists for all entities
+  - Validation exists for all entities ✅
-  - More comprehensive validation rules needed
+  - More comprehensive validation rules needed ⚠️
 - Database Optimization
-  - Using Prisma migrations and select for some queries
+  - Using Prisma migrations and select for some queries ✅
-  - Indexes and select usage could be improved
+  - Indexes and select usage could be improved ⚠️
 - Environment Configuration
-  - Separate configs for different environments could be improved
+  - Separate configs for different environments could be improved ⚠️

 ## ❌ Not Implemented
 - Pagination and Filtering
-  - No pagination, filtering, or sorting on list endpoints
+  - No pagination, filtering, or sorting on list endpoints ❌
 - Testing
-  - No unit or integration tests for entities/endpoints
+  - No unit or integration tests for entities/endpoints ⚠️
-  - No test framework (Jest/Mocha) set up
+  - No test framework (Jest/Mocha) set up ⚠️
-  - No test databases for different environments
+  - No test databases for different environments ❌
 - API Versioning
-  - No API versioning (e.g., `/api/v1/users`)
+  - No API versioning (e.g., `/api/v1/users`) ❌
 - Rate Limiting
-  - No rate limiting (e.g., `express-rate-limit`)
+  - No rate limiting (e.g., `express-rate-limit`) ❌
 - Dependency Injection
-  - No DI container (e.g., `awilix`)
+  - No DI container (e.g., `awilix`) ❌
 - Health Check Endpoint
-  - No `/health` endpoint for monitoring (health route exists, but may need improvement for monitoring)
+  - No `/health` endpoint for monitoring (health route exists, but may need improvement for monitoring) ⚠️
 - API Security
-  - No `helmet` for Express security
+  - No `helmet` for Express security ❌
-  - No CSRF protection
+  - No CSRF protection ❌
-  - No explicit input sanitization
+  - No explicit input sanitization ❌
 - Code Linting and Formatting
-  - No ESLint or Prettier config detected
+  - No ESLint or Prettier config detected ❌